Bashaud Breeland: Minnesota Vikings

 Breeland signed with the Minnesota Vikings on June 8, 2021.
 He entered the 2021 season as a starting cornerback alongside Patrick Peterson.
-In Week 14, Breeland had eight tackles and intercepted Ben Roethlisberger in a 36–28 win over the Pittsburgh Steelers.
-On December 18, 2021, Breeland was waived by the Vikings after getting into a verbal altercation with coaches and teammates at practice on the same day.
+In Week 14, Breeland had eight tackles and intercepted quarterback Ben Roethlisberger in a 36–28 win over the Steelers.
+On December 18, Breeland was waived by the Vikings after getting into a verbal altercation with coaches and teammates at practice earlier that day.
+He finished the 2021 season with 63 total tackles, two interceptions, five passes defended, and two forced fumbles.

 Arizona Cardinals

-On January 4, 2022, Breeland was signed to the Arizona Cardinals practice squad.
-His contract expired when the team's season ended on January 17, 2022.
+On January 4, 2022, Breeland was signed to the Arizona Cardinals' practice squad.
+His contract expired when the team's season ended on January 17.

 NFL career statistics

 Personal life

 Breeland was arrested on April 28, 2020, for multiple charges, including resisting arrest, having alcohol in a motor vehicle with the seal broken, having an open container of beer or wine in a motor vehicle, possession of 28 grams or less of marijuana or 10 grams of hash, and driving without a license.
 The police officer who detained Breeland alleged that Breeland threw a “large blunt” into his car and he pushed the deputy out of the way and attempted to flee the officer before he was detained.
 Police found marijuana in the car as well as open bottles of beer and tequila.
 The morning after the arrest, he posted to his Twitter that the marijuana was thrown into his car, but quickly deleted the tweets.
 The arresting officer said that Breeland informed him that he was a “marijuana enthusiast”.
 Breeland was already facing a suspension for a failed drug test prior to the arrest.
 He pleaded guilty on October 2, 2020, and received a 30-day suspended jail sentence and $100 fine for each charge.

+Breeland was arrested again on August 7, 2023, in Charlotte, North Carolina after police pulled him over and discovered the 2020 Mercedes Benz G550 SUV he was driving had been reported stolen in Florida.
+Officers searched the car and located a swath of concealed firearms, including multiple assault rifles and several handguns.
+According to the charging document, police also found copious amounts of drugs in the vehicle.

+Breeland was arrested again on April 7, 2024, in Charlotte, North Carolina after a call concerning drug activity.
+Police found Breeland with a variety of drugs at the scene.